-ECPGPlus is installed by the Advanced Server installation wizard as part of the Database Server component.
+On Windows, ECPGPlus is installed by the Advanced Server installation wizard as part of the Database Server component.
+On Linux, install with the edb-asxx-server-devel RPM package where xx is the Advanced Server version number.
 By default, on a Linux installation, the executable is located in:

-/opt/edb/10AS/bin
+'''

+/usr/edb/as12/bin

+'''